EdisMR/aes-powershell/README.md

 1. Run the script in PowerShell.
 2. Follow the instructions to input the password (which must be 16, 24, or 32 bytes) and the IV (must be 16 bytes).
-3. Input the text you want to encrypt when prompted.
+3. Input the text you want to encrypt or decrypt when prompted.

 ## Available Functions